Atrix256/FalcorPathTracer/readme.md

 ## DOF blog post notes

+!
+TODO: re-tune lens scene settings. re-render pictures at the top of the post.
+ * maybe have to compensate FOV / focal length.
+For both pinhole and lens?
+ * maybe have neither camera type FOV affected by focal length? write it in post that you are assuming sensor plane gets larger to preserve FOV.
+ * seems reasonable!

+* lens videos and images == ??

 ? maybe each animation should set frame count and samples per frame.

 * pinhole cameras have constant blur amount